nazmusSakibRaiyan/Student_skill_tracker/documentation/PROJECT_FEATURES_OVERVIEW.md

   - Approved students can view all events for their clubs in real time.
   - Events are displayed with logos, descriptions, and dates in a beautiful, readable UI (see `ClubEvents.vue`).
   - Only students approved for a club can view its events.
+- **Event Enrollment System:**
+  - Students can enroll in seminars, workshops, and contests.
+  - Automatic completion when event deadlines pass.
+  - Real-time enrollment status tracking and dashboard integration.
+  - Club managers can view and manage event enrollments.
 - **UI Improvements:**
   - All event management and viewing pages feature white backgrounds, colorful buttons, improved spacing, and prominent event sections for easy access.
+  - Enrollment buttons and status indicators for enhanced user experience.

 ## Technical & Security Notes
 - **Logo Storage:**